PrinciplesDotDev/principles/principles/relatedness-pattern.md

 ```

-If we group the objects - So the building objects and lighting objects go together - we are back to full relatedness.
+If we group the objects - So the building objects and lighting objects go together - we are back to high relatedness.
 No additional complexity is created by adding another object to either one of those arrays.

 ### Indexes